Kenilworth and Southam: Constituency profile

 The seat is overwhelmingly rural; most properties have large plots and a substantial majority are semi-detached or detached.
 This is geographically one of the largest seats in the West Midlands and one of its safest Conservative seats.

-The historic town of Kenilworth, with a population of around 23,000, is the largest settlement in the area, with the small town of Southam (6,500) second.
+The historic town of Kenilworth, with a population of around 23,000, is the largest settlement in the area, with the small town of Southam (8,000) second.
+Wellesbourne (7,000), Dunchurch (4,000), Long Itchington (3,000), Harbury (2,500), Kineton (2,000), and Bishop's Itchington (2,000) make up the other main settlements in the constituency, as well as the majority of Cubbington (4,000).
 There are plenty of small villages, hamlets and farms elsewhere.

-The seat surrounds the much more urban Warwick and Leamington constituency on three sides.
-It also borders southern Coventry; Coventry Airport is just within in the constituency.
+The seat completely surrounds the much more urban Warwick and Leamington constituency.
+It also borders southern Coventry; Coventry Airport is just within the constituency, as is around half of the University of Warwick campus.